Mahmud-Kandawala/MongoDB-Sikorsky-Archvies-Demo/README.md

 3. **Script Output:**
 The script logs each directory and file it processes.
 It prints messages indicating successful insertion of data or any errors encountered.

-## File Link Update Script
-The filelink.py script updates the "fileLink" field in all collections to include the actual file path of the Excel files.

 ## Contributing